Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Further Benchmark Settings

-\paragraph{Uniform Noise.} To check the performance of FLOP (using the Gaussian BIC to learn the CPDAG underlying a linear ANM) under non-Gaussian noise, we generate data with noise sampled uniformly from $[-1, 1]$.
+To check the performance of FLOP (using the Gaussian BIC to learn the CPDAG underlying a linear ANM) under non-Gaussian noise, we generate data with noise sampled uniformly from $[-1, 1]$.
 As the plot on the left of Figure~\ref{figure:uniform:raw} shows, there is no performance degradation (of any algorithm).
-Moreover, we compared the methods to DirectLiNGAM~\citep{shimizu2011directlingam}, which bases on identifiability theory for non-Gaussian noise, and found FLOP to outperform this method as well.
+Moreover, we compared the methods to DirectLiNGAM~\citep{shimizu2011directlingam}, which is based on identifiability theory for non-Gaussian noise.
+DirectLinGAM gets low SHD on these instances, but in the 50 repetitions never recovered the ground truth.